MorrellLAB/Applied-Bioinformatics-Discussion/README.md

 # Applied-Bioinformatics-Discussion

-This discussion mainly focused on reading the book "[Bioinformatics Data Skills](http://www.amazon.com/Bioinformatics-Data-Skills-Reproducible-Research/dp/1449367372)" by Vince Buffalo, but could also integrate discussing some useful tools, like GATK, samtools, Picard, etc. If you are interested in improve your applied bioinformatics skills, please join in us!
+This discussion is mainly focusing on reading the book "[Bioinformatics Data Skills](http://www.amazon.com/Bioinformatics-Data-Skills-Reproducible-Research/dp/1449367372)" by Vince Buffalo, but could also integrate discussing some useful tools, like GATK, samtools, Picard, etc. If you are interested in improving your applied bioinformatics skills, please join in us!

 ### Meeting Schedule